Online Poker

 Deal

 Deal and play are clockwise.
-The first dealer is chosen at random and after each hand the turn to deal passes to the left.
-The dealer deals out all the cards to the players, one at a time, so that everyone has eight.
+The first dealer is chosen at random - one way is to deal the cards around to the players singly until someone receives a Jack.
+After each hand the turn to deal passes to the left.
+The dealer deals out all the cards to the players, clockwise one at a time, so that everyone has eight.

 Bidding

 Each player in turn, beginning with the player at the dealer's left has one opportunity to bid.
-He may pass or bid a number; the possible bids are from five to twelve, either with a trump suit or in "no trumps".
+He may pass or bid a number; the possible bids are from six to twelve, either with a trump suit or in "no trumps".
 The trump suit is not specified in the bid, but a player who wants to play no trumps must say so in the bid - for example "eight no".
-A bid in no trumps outranks an equal bid in a suit, so the possible bids in ascending order are: 5, 5 no, 6, 6 no, 7, 7 no, etc. The maximum possible bid is 12 no.
+A bid in no trumps outranks an equal bid in a suit, so the possible bids in ascending order are: 6, 6 no, 7, 7 no, 8, 8 no, etc. The maximum possible bid is 12 no.

 If a player bids, his bid must be higher that the previous bid, except that the dealer has the special privilege that he only needs to equal the previous bid in order to win the bidding.